tenstorrent/tt-metal/tech_reports/GEMM_FLOPS/GEMM_FLOPS.md

 Therefore, the peak achieved flops changes based on the datatype, the size of the data, and the layout of the data.

-## Test it yourself!
+# Test it yourself!

 Assuming you have access to a device (if not, they're available for purchase at Tenstorrent.com!), you can test and see the matrix multiply TFLOPS results for yourself by running: `pytest tests/ttnn/unit_tests/benchmarks/test_benchmark.py::test_matmul_2d_host_perf`, available in the ttMetal repository.

 To do so, make sure to have followed the setup instructions guide available at https://github.com/tenstorrent/tt-metal/blob/main/INSTALLING.md

-NB: You'll need to comment out the skip the `#@pytest.mark.skip(reason="WH didt hang, need to skip CI and run locally only")` line.
+NB: You'll need to comment out `#@pytest.mark.skip(reason="WH didt hang, need to skip CI and run locally only")` line.

 ## Points of interest in the tests